madetech/handbook/guides/hiring/devops_pairing.md

 ## Ending the pairing session
 When there are five minutes left in the session:
 - Start to Destroy the resources created in the session
-- While this is happening its good to ask how they thought the interview went, what they would change etc
+- While this is happening, it's good to ask how they thought the interview went, what they would change etc